 Why we do it

 As road users we expect to pay a price for using our roads, typically paid through vehicle registrations and fuel levies.
 For most, these are acceptable trade-offs.
-What is unacceptable however, is the loss of a life by using our roads.
+What is unacceptable however, is the number of lives lost or changed forever on our roads.

 We should not accept the loss of any lives on our roads because road trauma is preventable.